RexTyranno/pdf-extraction/README.md

 4. **Saving the Output:**
    - The structured Document (with pages, text, images, etc.) is saved as JSON using the helper function in `document_parser/save_to_json.py`.

-This clear separation of functionality into modules makes the codebase modular and extensible.
-Enjoy using the PDF Document Parser, and feel free to contribute or raise issues on the repository!